Scientific Expedition Group Inc.

 - My Introduction to SEG by Andrew Barr

 - Sketches and Paintings by Andrew Barr from his various SEG expeditions

 Learn more about wilderness research and contribute to our research

 If you have been on any SEG activity lately or have been a past member thinking about returning to the fold, perhaps you would like to write about your experience.
 This might have been taking part in an Expedition or one of our on going projects.
 Alun Thomas our SEGments Editor would love to hear from you.

 If you find a problem with our website, please contact Michelle Trethewey and I will endeavour to fix it as soon as possible.

 SEG has accumulated a considerable amount on equipment to enable it to carry out surveys in remote regions of the state.
 This includes the truck and canopy, the food trailer and cage trailer as well as a considerable amount of tents, camping and cooking equipment.

-We are looking for somewhere secure to store this equipment or if a suitable shed is not available the a piece of land upon which a shed and be erected.
+We are looking for somewhere secure to store this equipment, or if a suitable shed is not available, then a piece of land upon which a shed can be erected.
 As the truck and canopy are quite high a high clearance door to a shed is necessary.
-If you have some suggestions and possibilities please contact Trent Porter or Stuart Pillman.
+If you have some suggestions and possibilities please contact Trent Porter.